Inseparable local uniformization: On schemes over valuation rings

-Parts (ii) and (iii) of the Theorem provide a local criterion of \'etaleness, but may look rather tautological because a direct computation of the degrees $n_{y/x}$ involves \'etale localization, so at first glance we say that a morphism is \'etale if it so \'etale-locally.
-However, the situation is more subtle since one can gain some control on the degrees by other methods, and part (i) of the Theorem gives such an example.
+Parts (ii)--(iv) of the theorem provide a local criterion of \'etaleness, but may look rather tautological because a direct computation of the degrees $n_{y/x}$ involves \'etale localization, so at first glance we say that a morphism is \'etale if it so \'etale-locally.
+However, the situation is subtler since one can gain some control on the degrees by other methods, and part (i) of the theorem gives such an example.
 We will see that one can test the degree by restricting the computation to a single valuation ring.